peterwmacd/multiness/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed one URL trailing slash in the README file.
+* Removed a URL trailing slash in documentation.

 In a previous resubmission I have: